 Git operations not featured in Zerynth Studio (for example “merge”), can be performed manually using git from the command line.

-Zerynth Studio allows publishing your projects as library packages that can be used by everyone else in the Zerynth community.
-To publish a project, select the “Publish” option for the currently opened project to start the publish wizard.
+Zerynth Studio allows publishing your projects as community libraries that can be installed by everyone else in the Zerynth community.
+To publish a project, select the “Publish” option for the currently opened project to fire up the publish wizard.

 In order for the users of your library to have a better programming experience, we strongly suggest to add examples and documentation.
 Please refer here for more details.